juntaoy/universal-anaphora-scorer/README.md

 ### Evaluating coreference relatons, singletons and zeros using partial mention matching (e.g. CRAC 2022)
 This evaluation mode is used by the CRAC 2022 shared task, it includes coreference relations, singletons, zeros (with gold zeros provided) but not split-antecedents.
 It reports MUC, B-cubed, CEAFe, CoNLL F1, mention overlapping scores and anaphora level scores for zero.
 Its corresponding command is:

-`python ua-scorer.py key system -f corefud -s -m muc bcub ceafe mention zero -p`
+`python ua-scorer.py key system -f corefud -sz -m muc bcub ceafe mention zero -p`

 or using the `[-t|--shared-task]` shortcuts: